Yandex Cloud

 zip_ref.extractall("tensorboard")

-6. Upload data for model training:
+6. Upload the data for model fine-tuning:

 def local_path(path: str) -> pathlib.Path: